etna-team/etna/docs/source/glossary.rst

    Forecast prediction components
       In forecast decomposition each point is represented as the sum or product of some fixed terms.
 These terms are called components.
+      We are currently working only with additive components.

    Backtesting
       Type of cross-validation when we check the quality of the forecast model using historical data.